zhutao100/qwen-code/docs/tools/file-system.md

 search_file_content(pattern="function", include="*.js", maxResults=10)
 ```

-## 6. `replace` (Edit)
+## 6. `edit` (Edit)

-`replace` replaces text within a file.
+`edit` replaces text within a file.
 By default, replaces a single occurrence, but can replace multiple occurrences when `expected_replacements` is specified.
 This tool is designed for precise, targeted changes and requires significant context around the `old_string` to ensure it modifies the correct location.

-- **Tool name:** `replace`
+- **Tool name:** `edit`
 - **Display name:** Edit
 - **File:** `edit.ts`
 - **Parameters:**